usfsipsentinelnetwork/MIMP_Beta/README.md

 #### Description:
 This script is a dynamic command that performs several tasks to ulimately cluster and generate consensus sequences:
-1. generates mafft alignment-based OR mothur pairwise.dist-based distance matrices 1 .a.1 mafft
+i.
+Generates mafft alignment-based OR mothur pairwise.dist-based distance matrices

+	i.a.1 mafft

-	1 .a.2 phylip dna.dist
+	i.a.2 phylip dna.dist

 	OR

-	1 .b mothur pairwise.dist
+	i.b mothur pairwise.dist

-2. from distances in (i), "subtaxon" clustering with mothur cluster.classic [NOTE: need to implement directory specification]
+ii. from distances in (i), "subtaxon" clustering with mothur cluster.classic [NOTE: need to implement directory specification]

-3. "bin seqs" with mothur bin.seqs at the chosen distance cutoff label
+iii. "bin seqs" with mothur bin.seqs at the chosen distance cutoff label

-4.  subsequent alignments of sequences within the subtaxon clusters and generation of consensus sequences
+iv.  subsequent alignments of sequences within the subtaxon clusters and generation of consensus sequences

 #### Options
 >(note some options are currently applied for different specifications in multiple steps):